International Food Security to Improve by 2030; COVID-19 Related Income Declines in 2020 Temper Overall Improvement

 North Africa, the most food-secure region in 2020, is projected to cut both share and population of food-insecure people by over half by 2030.
 The food-insecure population is projected to fall as a percentage to 5 percent over the 10-year period.
 Similarly, the number of food-insecure people in North Africa is projected at 5 million, a decline of 55 percent from 2020.

-International Food Security Assessment, 2020–30 , by Felix Baquedano, Cheryl Christensen, Kayode Ajewole, and Jayson Beckman, ERS, August 2020
+International Food Security Assessment, 2020–30, by Felix G. Baquedano, Cheryl Christensen, Kayode Ajewole, and Jayson Beckman, ERS, August 2020

-Agricultural Baseline Database , by Erik Dohlman and James Hansen, USDA, Economic Research Service, February 2021
+Agricultural Baseline Database, by Erik Dohlman and James Hansen, USDA, Economic Research Service, May 2021